abhitirkey/conversational-ai-assignment/README.md

 ### How to run this assignment locally:

 1)Make sure you have node.js installed on your OS.
-If not, get the latest recommended version from the official website here: https://nodejs.org/en/
+If not, get the latest recommended version from the official website [here](https://nodejs.org/en/).

 2)Download or clone the repository under any directory in your local machine.